samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 ## Configuration files
 Both because command line arguments can become exhausting to type for every script execution for a while and because NVGT contains far too many configuration options to make command line arguments out of, NVGT also supports configuration files which can be used either on a global or a project level to further direct NVGT.

 Configuration files can either be in ini, json or properties formats and are loaded from multiple locations.
-Values in these configuration files are usually separated into sections in some form, for example settings controlling the user interface typically go in the application subsection while directives that provide control over Angelscript's engine properties are in a subsection called scripting.
+Values in these configuration files are usually separated into sections in some form, for example settings controlling the user interface typically go in the application subsection while directives that provide control over AngelScript's engine properties are in a subsection called scripting.
 The way these directives in various subsections are defined depends on the configuration format you choose, however you can use any combination of configuration formats at once to suit your needs.
 Though all supported configuration formats are more or less standard, you can find examples of and notes on each format below.

 Configuration files at any given location have a priority attached to them to resolve directive conflicts.
 For example if a global configuration file and a project configuration file both contain the same option, the project file takes priority.